-Financial assumptions: The risk free yield curve is used both to discount the cash flows and for estimating future returns.
+Financial assumptions: The risk-free yield curve is used both to discount the cash flows and for estimating future returns.
 The European Insurance and Occupational Pensions Authority (EIOPA) publish the yield curve.
 Storebrand uses the risk-free yield curve, including volatility adjustment (VA).
-At year end 2018, the VA was 42 basis points in Norway and 12 basis points in Sweden.
+At yearend 2019, the VA was 40 basis points in Norway and 10 basis points in Sweden.